Brought to you by our collaborators ...

 A list of data mining competitions maintained by KDnuggets, including the well known KDD cup.

-Platforms hosting challenges:
+Platforms hosting/posting challenges:

-Tunedit: Similar platform more academically oriented.
+Tunedit: Similar platform more academically oriented (phased out?).

 Crowdsourcing: